greydanus/greydanus.github.io/2023-02-12-ncf-tutorial.md

     return T.sum()-V.sum()
 ```

 Now let's look for a point of stationary action.
-Technically, this could be a minimum, a maximum, or an inflection point.[^fn1] Here, though, we're just going to look for a minimum:
+Technically, this could be a minimum OR an inflection point.[^fn1] Here, we're just going to look for a minimum:

 ```python
 def get_path_between(x, steps=1000, step_size=1e-1, dt=1, num_prints=15, num_stashes=80):